apache/seatunnel/docs/en/connector-v2/sink/Phoenix.md

 > Tips: By default, the (thin) driver jar is used.
 If you want to use the (thick) driver  or other versions of Phoenix (thin) driver, you need to recompile the jdbc connector module

-> Tips: Not support exactly-once semantics (XA transaction is not yet supported in Greenplum database).
+> Tips: Not support exactly-once semantics (XA transaction is not yet supported in Phoenix).

 ## Options

 ### driver [string]
 if you use phoenix (thick) driver the value is `org.apache.phoenix.jdbc.PhoenixDriver` or you use (thin) driver the value is `org.apache.phoenix.queryserver.client.Driver`

 ### url [string]
 if you use phoenix (thick) driver the value is `jdbc:phoenix:localhost:2182/hbase` or you use (thin) driver the value is `jdbc:phoenix:thin:url=http://localhost:8765;serialization=PROTOBUF`

 ## Example
 use thick client drive